-For information about the JMS API, see "Java Message Service Concepts" in The Java EE 7 Tutorial and "Java Message Service Examples" in The Java EE 7 Tutorial.
+For information about the JMS, see "Messaging" in The Java EE 8 Tutorial.

 For detailed information about JMS concepts and JMS support in the GlassFish Server, see "Administering the Java Message Service (JMS)" in GlassFish Server Open Source Edition Administration Guide.